 echo $i

-the i=10 command assigned a value to the i variable.
-Afterward, the echo $i command has printed the value on the terminal.
-Then ((i+=1)) command has added 1 to the initial value of i and saved it to i.
-And finally, the echo $i command has printed the modified value of i on the terminal.
+command has added 1 to the initial value of i and saved it to i.
+And finally, the echo $i command

-Firstly, the Bash script printed the initial value of the i variable 10, then added 1 to that variable using +1 operator and printed 11 on the terminal.
+Firstly, the Bash script printed the initial value of the “i” variable 10, then added 1 to that variable using “+1” operator and printed 11 on the terminal.

-Example 03: Add 1 to a Variable Using “for” Loop
+3. Add 1 to a Variable Using “for” Loop

 You can add 1 to a variable repetitively utilizing the for loop.
 Here I will develop a script where the value of the variable i will be incremented, and then the incremented value will be assigned to variable a.
-To know more, follow the below script.

 #!/bin/bash